dvoraka/av-service/performance.md

 4. | 534
 5. | 531

-### Load test results for the old service written in Python (retested February 20, 2016):
+### AMQP load test results for the old service written in Python (retested February 20, 2016):

 Message broker, server and anti-virus program were on the same machine.
 Sending file is EICAR.